LincolnSteinLab/gdc-viewer/README.md

 ![GDC CNVs](images/GDC-cnv-gain.png)

 ### Extra notes
-You can set the max number of CNVs to return with the `size` field.
+You can set the max number of CNVs to return with the `size` field (per panel).
 It defaults to 500.
 The smaller the number, the faster the results will appear.

 # Dynamic Track Generation
 ## Explore cases, genes and mutations